SAS 13-14: PROGRAM PLANNING

 New cards

-General information on how the population should be obtained
+general information on how the population should be obtained

-Presence of schools can support the implementation of school-based dental programs.
+support school-based dental programs.

 14